University spinout’s fusion power approach inspired by pistol shrimp’s knockout punch

 Their approach was inspired by the only example of inertial confinement found on Earth – the pistol shrimp, which clicks its claw to produce a shockwave that stuns its prey.
 The only other naturally occurring inertial confinement phenomenon is a supernova.

 Machine 3 is the biggest pulsed power machine in the world dedicated to researching fusion energy.
 Costing £3.6m, it is capable of discharging up to 200,000 volts and more than 14 million ampere (the equivalent of nearly 500 simultaneous lightning strikes) within two microseconds.
 It contains some 3km of high voltage cables and another 10km of diagnostic cables.
 Using electromagnetic force, the machine fires projectiles at around 20km/s – enough to travel from London to New York in 4 minutes.

-Now that Machine 3 is fully operational, the company expects to deliver ‘first fusion’ in 2019.
-The next step will be to achieve ‘gain’, whereby the amount of energy created outstrips that used to spark the reaction.
+Now that Machine 3 is fully operational, the company expects to deliver ‘gain’, whereby the amount of energy created outstrips that used to spark the reaction, by 2024.